uzh-bf/gbl-knowledge/games/Private Banking Game.md

 slug: private-banking-game
 order: 3
 title: Private Banking Advisory Game
-href: "/games/private-banking-game"
+href: '/games/private-banking-game'
-imgSrc: "/images/under_construction.jpg"
+imgSrc: '/images/under_construction.jpg'
-tags: ["Serious Game", "Banking", "Work in Progress"]
+tags: ['DBF', 'Serious Game', 'Banking', 'Work in Progress']
 subtitle: A serious game to enhance your understanding of risk and return in an investment context
 objectives:
   - The participant is able to identify risk/return relations